eduvpn/documentation/SESSION_EXPIRY.md

 This will mean that the users have to authenticate as well as part of this authorization, and possibly provide their 2FA credentials/token as well.

-The default on installation of the server is 90 days.
+The default is 90 days.

 # What to Choose?